-The \$38.04 million budget entails \$23.24 million in operating expenses, \$14.79 million in planned capital expenditures and includes \$5.38 million in interfund transfers.
-We trust this early preliminary budget will provide residents with ample time to review the 2025 spending plan.
-The document will be posted on the Township's website for public review and inspection over the next few weeks.
-The Board is scheduled to vote on the final 2025 spending plan on Monday, December 2, 2024, during which time there will be ample time to review and modify these budget numbers as warranted.
+The \$38.04 million final budget entails \$23.24 million in operating expenses, \$14.79 million in planned capital expenditures and includes \$5.72 million in interfund transfers.
+The preliminary budget was posted live on the Township's website, exceeding the required 20-day review period required by the Commonwealth, providing residents with a specific link to post any questions regarding the 2025 budget spending plan.